clarte53/mesh-reconstruction/README.md

         - 3rd float: z position
         - 4th float: uv texture coordinates, quantized to fit in 1 float (see methods EncodeUV() and DecodeUV() in ProceduralRenderingHelpers.cginc)
     - colorTexture: RGB texture from the camera, correctly oriented (correctly = consistent when displayed in Unity inspector panel).

+To enable a source, add USE_[source_name] to the scripting define symbols.
+Currently supported sources are USE_ZED, USE_KINECT, and USE_PLY.